Hengrave Hall: Owners

 When Sir Thomas Kitson died on 11 September 1540, he left Hengrave and all his other property to his wife, Dame Margaret (née Donnington).
 With her he had a posthumous son, afterwards Sir Thomas Kitson, and four daughters, Katherine, Dorothy, Frances and Anne.
 Just two months after her first husband's death, Dame Margaret married Sir Richard Long (c.1494-1546) of Shengay, Gentleman of the Privy Chamber to Henry VIII.
 The marriage settlement of Dame Margaret and her third husband, John Bourchier, 2nd Earl of Bath, in 1548, gave her complete control over the extensive personal property she brought into their marriage, including the right to devise it by will should she predecease him.

 The posthumous son, Sir Thomas Kitson, married in 1557 but she died in 1558 and he married Elizabeth who arrived with a £600 dowry and the training necessary to be the household manager of Hengrave Hall.
 Lady Elizabeth and her husband were keen on music and employed resident musicians Edward Johnson and the madrigalist John Wilbye in addition to creating collections of instruments and music.

 Hengrave eventually passed down the female Kitson line, and on the death of Elizabeth Kitson in 1628 the music collections and the house was inherited by her daughter Mary Kitson, who had married Thomas Darcy, 1st Earl Rivers.
 Her granddaughter Penelope Darcy's married Sir John Gage, 1st Baronet, but the house remained her property.
 She married again in 1642 to Sir William Hervey.
-The house became home to a wide range of catholic relatives as their was a lot of anti-catholic hatred.
+The house became home to a wide range of catholic relatives as there was a lot of anti-catholic hatred.
 Riots had attacked properties in the south and the family had been fined £20 a month for not attending church.
 Penelope passed the house not to her first husband's heir but their third son Sir Edward Gage, 1st Baronet who became a baronet.